 21. Early Golf Links

-When the new Liberty Links Golf course was established in 1926 it was known as the poor-man’s course, charging only 50 cents a day compared to $1.25 at West Shore.
-Saugatuck’s Liberty Links later renamed the Hamilton Lake Club and it is still in operation today as the Clearbrook Golf Club.
+Across in Saugatuck, when the new Liberty Links Golf course was established in 1926 it was known as the poor-man’s course, charging only 50 cents a day compared to $1.25 at West Shore.
+Saugatuck’s Liberty Links was later renamed the Hamilton Lake Club and the course is still in operation today as the Clearbrook Golf Club.